Search engine snippets are the forefront of your SEO.

 Adding dates to snippets makes your content look new and increases click-through rates…

-In your Yoast settings enable ‘date in snippet preview’ under SEO > Titles & Metas > Post Types.
-I only have this enabled for posts since they tend to be more time sensitive than pages.
+In your Yoast settings enable ‘date in snippet preview’ under SEO > Search Appearance > Content Types.
+I only have this enabled for posts since are more time sensitive than pages.

 Now find the entry meta section of your blog (the part that shows up on the very top of posts) which for me is in the Genesis Simple Edits settings.
 You’ll want to add post modified date…

-Now that dates are in your snippets, you can reset publish dates to current day by editing a post and clicking the update button.
+Republish Content To Look New – now that dates are in your snippets, you can reset publish dates to current day by editing a post and clicking the update button.
 Yes, you can go through ALL posts and keep doing this.
-Just don’t abuse it, I try to only do it when I’m making an update to a time sensitive article.
+Just don’t abuse it, I try to only do it when I’m making an update.

 AMP (accelerated mobile pages) are a Google project that make your mobile pages load faster while adding that nice AMP stamp next to your mobile snippets.
 This will not only increase click-through rates but will also improve mobile speed and potentially your SEO / conversions.
 Adding AMP Pages effects the design of your mobile site so I suggest trying it out, and if you don’t like it you can uninstall the plugins and revert back to your old, non-AMP mobile pages.